Definition

 • Normal variant, but can mimic solid tumor Image Interpretation Pearls

-• Isoechoic to, and continuous with, renal cortex
+• Isoechoic to, and continuous with, renal

 • Normal perfusion, no vascular distortion